krishaamer/green-filter-research/research/literature/ai.md

 ### Generative AI {#generative-ai}

-Foundational AI models have given birth to ***generative AI***, which is able to generate ***tokens,*** such as text, audio, video, in any language it’s trained on, but also complex structures such 3D models and even genomes.
+Foundational AI models have given birth to ***generative AI***, which is able to generate ***tokens,*** such as text, speech, audio
+\[@sanroman2023fromdi; @kreukAudioGenTextuallyGuided2022\], and even
+music \[@copetSimpleControllableMusic2023;
+@metaaiAudioCraftSimpleOnestop2023\], video, in any language it’s trained on, but also complex structures such 3D models and even genomes.
 Generative AI brought a revolution in human-AI interaction as AI models became increasingly capable of producing human–like content.
 The advances in the capabilities of large AI model mean we’ve reached a point, where ***it’s possible to achieve a user experience (UX) which previously was science fiction***.

 @nobleFifthIndustrialRevolution2022 proposes AI has reached a stage, which begets the beginning of the ***5th industrial revolution*** which